jonmorrissmith/RpiTrainDisplay/README.md

 All configured using a light-weight web-page you can access on any device.

-Components are a Raspberry Pi, an interface (Adafruit bonnet), some RGB matrices and a power-supply.
+Components are a Raspberry Pi, an adapter (Adafruit RGB matrix bonnet), some RGB matrices and a power-supply.

+There are some limitations with using this hardware which I suspect don't apply to commercially-available units.

 # Motivation
 Being a life-long train fan I've always wanted my own departure board, and as a regular commuter one which shows my usual route.

-Over the years I've looked at flip-dot displays and various other mechanisms and then saw LED dot-matrix displays become available for purchase.
+Over the years I've looked at flip-dot displays and various other types and saw LED dot-matrix displays become available for purchase.

-These look amazing... however the price is staggering, as is the monthly-subscription some require for what is freely available data.
+These look amazing... however the price is offputting, as is the monthly-subscription some require.

 My thought -  _"How hard can it be"_.